curzon01/mqtt2sql/README.md

 * `ts_last` is the timestamp from lastest change

 If `history_diffonly` is enabled (1), `ts` shows the timestamp of the last payload change where the `ts_last` shows the latest recevied timestamp (independent if the last recevied payload has change or not).

+### Localized timestamps

+Since mqtt2sql v3.0.0 time stamps are saved using UTC by default.
+This is the best way to avoid time duplicates during the change from e. g. daylight saving time (DST) to standard time.
+To process timestamps using your local time, convert them when reading the database (e.g. for MySQL `CONVERT_TZ(ts, 'UTC', 'Europe/Amsterdam')`, SQlite `DATETIME(ts, 'localtime'`).

+If you want to use local time stamps for any reason, use the optional parameter `--sql-timezone <timezone>` (the possible time zones can be displayed by passing `--sql-timezone <timezone>` help), e. g. `--sql-timezone US/Eastern`.

 ## Deprecated